nomomon/Anime-RecSys/README.md

 ### Neural Network

+The neural network will try to learn user and item embeddings that model user-item interactions.

 Model sctructure is quite similar to that of `MatrixFactorization`, however now we will concatenate user and anime embeddings and pass them through two dense layers.
 Last layer has only one node and its output will represent the predicted rating.

 <p align="center">